 Two Steps Forward is a very slow burn, with Zoe and Martin prioritising their personal journeys (mid-life growing self-awareness) over romance.
 But it seems the fates, and a colourful and eclectic ensemble cast of fellow Camino pilgrims, have other ideas…

 I’d no prior exposure to Buist’s fiction, but have enjoyed all of Simsion’s titles to date.
 While the mood in Two Steps Forward is sweeter and less satirical than previous outings, his talent for writing engaging dialogue is on full display.
 And the alternating first person narratives worked well.
 But most of all, their characters’ need to grieve for things lost and connect with feelings and emotions so long avoided felt real… and ultimately, cathartic and uplifting.

-It is no surprise this novel has been optioned by Fox Searchlight with Ellen DeGeneres and Jeff Kleeman producing it through A Very Good Production Company.
+It is no surprise Two Steps Forward has been optioned by Fox Searchlight with Ellen DeGeneres and Jeff Kleeman producing it through A Very Good Production Company.
 The scenery and panoramic views of the French and Spanish countryside alone should make the movie adaptation a pleasure to watch, but as with any character-driven story the lead role casting will be key to its success, and I hope as mature in age as Buist and Simsion originally intended.